deep-ink-ventures/elio-dao-frontend/README.md

 3. Now you can open http://localhost:3000 on your browser to see the application.

 We obtain contract addresses and some config values from our service at ```https://service.elio-dao.org/config/``` If you need to change the node endpoint, you can go to the [config](./src/config) folder

-## Usage

-- Please have one these wallet extensions installed on your browser: [Freighter](https://www.freighter.app/ "Freighter") only for now

-- You will need some Stellar XLM tokens to do transactions.
-For now, you can use the friendbot on Freighter wallet to fund your account.
-As of now, you will need 1000 XLM tokens to create a DAO.

 ## Before commit